-Adjusted pre-tax income is a non-GAAP measure that is the aggregate of each of our segments' primary profitability measures that we use to manage our business.
+Adjusted pre-tax income is a non-GAAP measure that we use to manage our business.
 For more information on the excluded items, see - "Use of non-GAAP Measures."

-- We reported adjusted pre-tax income of \$70.7 in 2019 compared to \$83.3 in 2018, a decline of \$12.6. - Our Benefits segment declined \$24.1, driven by higher claims experience related to our stop-loss business, which more than offset the positive impact of strong premium growth. - Our Retirement segment increased \$14.9, primarily driven by growth in account values. - Our Individual Life segment decreased \$3.2.
-Growth in our universal and term life business was offset by unfavorable claims experience on our institutional business and higher operating expenses.
+- We reported an increase in adjusted pre-tax income of \$12.5, to \$136.9. - Our Benefits segment income declined \$21.2, driven by higher claims experience related to stop-loss business, which more than offset the positive impact of strong premium growth. - Our Retirement segment income increased \$23.0, primarily driven by growth in FIA account values.

+• Our Individual Life segment income increased \$10.9, primarily driven by the impact of annual unlocking in 2019 compared to 2018.
+Growth in universal and term life business was offset by higher operating expenses.